neo4j/graphql/packages/graphql/tests/tck/tck-test-files/schema/connections/unions.md

   author: BookAuthorFieldInput
 }

-input BookDeleteFieldInput {
-  where: BookWhere
-  delete: BookDeleteInput
-}

 input BookDeleteInput {
   author: [BookAuthorDeleteFieldInput!]
 }

-input BookDisconnectFieldInput {
-  where: BookWhere
-  disconnect: BookDisconnectInput
-}

 input BookDisconnectInput {
-  author: [AuthorDisconnectFieldInput!]
+  author: [BookAuthorDisconnectFieldInput!]
 }

 input BookOptions {
   """
   Specify one or more BookSort objects to sort Books by.
-The sorts will be applied in the order in which they are arranged in the array."""
+The sorts will be applied in the order in which they are arranged in the array.
+  """
   sort: [BookSort]
   limit: Int
   skip: Int